KLU-2200030848/JSPROJECT30848/README.md

 # JSPROJECT30848
-In this Project I have done all the basic concepts of the JavaScript This project contains a total of 39 files(37 demo.html + 1 demo.js + index.html) Every file is as follows: index.html - It contains every demo file can be easily navigate thoughtout all the file in this project.
+In this Project I have done all the basic concepts of the JavaScript<br/>
+This project contains a total of 39 files(37 demo.html + 1 demo.js + index.html)
+Every file is as follows:
+index.html - It contains every demo file can be easily navigate thoughtout all the file in this project.